ArgonneDetectorGroup/anl_fridge_control/README.rst

 The measure_RofT script allows you to start the R(T) measurement protocol from any temperature below 650 mK.
 Before you begin, you should change the overbias amplitude in northern_tuning_params.yaml to 0.0002.
+You should also check the user parameters at the beginning of measure_RofT before you begin taking data.
+These parameters are listed below.

+- logfile: the temperature log file

+- hwm_file: the full path to the hardware map yaml file (this is needed for ledgerman)

+- ledgerman_path: the full path to ledgerman.py (you should not need to change this)

+- R_down_path: the full path to the ledgerman file that you will be outputting for the downward sweep.
+This must be changed every time you run this program

+- down_times: the full path to the pickle file of times for the downward sweep.
+This must be changed every time you run this program

+- R_up_path: the full path to the ledgerman file that you will be outputting for the upward sweep.
+This must be changed every time you run this program

+- up_times: the full path to the pickle file of times for the upward sweep.
+This must be changed every time you run this program

+- wafer_high_temp: the high temperature that you want to heat the stage to and overbias at, in K (usually 0.650)

+- wafer_low_temp: the low temperature that you want to cool the stage to, in K (usually 0.400 or 0.350)

+- K_per_sec: the rate at which you want to change the temperature that is set, in K per second (1e-4 is usually a good setting)

+- update_time: the time that the code will wait before changing the temperature on the heater, in seconds

 Then, you should be able to start running the script.
 The script first turns off switches, in case they were on, then heats the stage up to 650 mK using both the pumps and the PID heater, overbiases the bolometers, and starts running ledgerman.
 It then steps down the temperature until it reaches 400 mK, waits for the UC Stage to reach 400 mK, then saves the start and end times for the downward sweep and terminates ledgerman.
 It then restarts ledgerman with a new file name, and raises the temperature slowly until it reaches 650 mK, waits for the UC Stage to reach this temperature, records the start and end times for this sweep, and terminates ledgerman again.

-!!four files
-!!settings
+At the end of the script, you will have four files outputted: one ledgerman file for the downward sweep, one ledgerman file for the upward sweep, one pickle file for the start and end times of the downward sweep, and one pickle file for the start and end times of the upward sweep.

 In addition to measure_RofT, another similar script, take_rt_mini.py, can also be used for this measurement. take_rt_mini is useful for R(T) measurements that